Nnisik/video-player-app/README.md

 ![SASS](https://img.shields.io/badge/SASS-hotpink.svg?style=for-the-badge&logo=SASS&logoColor=white)</br>
 ![Webpack](https://img.shields.io/badge/webpack-%238DD6F9.svg?style=for-the-badge&logo=webpack&logoColor=black)

-Take a Look is an interactive web application designed to enhance the user experience of discovering videos based on city searches.
+«Take a Look» is an interactive web application designed to give a look into difference places of our planet with a hello of a short videos.
 The application dynamically fetches video content using a client API and allows users to search for cities, view related videos, and interact with a gallery of results.
-The project features a responsive interface, a live video player, and seamless integration between user inputs and video content.

 ## Table of Contents
 - [Technologies Used](#technologies-used)